 Eye: Ganglionic blockers cause mydriasis and cycloplegia.

-Genitourinary tract: There is impairment of ejaculation and reduced contractility of the bladder.
+Genitourinary tract: Impairment of ejaculation and reduced contractility of the bladder.

-Heart: There are moderate tachycardia and reduction in cardiac output at rest.
+Heart: Moderate tachycardia and reduction in cardiac output at rest.

-Glands: There is a reduction in salivation, lacrimation, sweating and gastric secretion.
+Glands: Reduction in salivation, lacrimation, sweating, and gastric secretion.

-Blood vessels: There is a reduction in arterial and venous tone, causing dose-dependent reduction in blood pressure.
+Blood vessels: Reduction in arterial and venous tone, causing dose-dependent reduction in blood pressure.
 Orthostatic hypotension is usually marked.

 Hexamethonium and mecamylamine were used in the past for the treatment of hypertension but were banned later for the adverse effects.

-Trimethaphan is another ganglionic blocker used intravenously to treat refractory hypertension and to produce controlled hypertension, but later, due to its poor lipid solubility, short half-life, and orally inactive nature, it was banned.
+Trimethaphan is another ganglionic blocker that previously was used intravenously to treat refractory hypertension and to produce controlled hypertension.
+However, due to its poor lipid solubility, short half-life, and orally inactive nature, it was banned.

-Pralidoxime is the cholinesterase regenerator.
+Pralidoxime is a cholinesterase regenerator.
 It is used to treat organophosphate poisoning (parathion and malathion).

-Important: It is only effective before aging of the complex of ACh and the organophosphate compound.
+Important: It is only effective before the aging of the complex of ACh and the organophosphate compound.